Salmon or Tuna Tartare Recipe. Mock Crab Variation

 Posted on 17th of June, 2013 by Lévana

 The term “tartare” is used loosely here.
 It only suggests that the fish is not cooked, in the strictest sense of the word.
 But in reality, the lime juice and oil do “cook” the finely shredded fish.
-You can prepare the dish a day or two in advance, just as long as you fold in the fish 1 to 4 hours before serving.
+You can prepare the tuna tartare a day or two in advance, just as long as you fold in the fish 1 to 4 hours before serving.
 Needless to say, perfectly fresh fish please.

 You can go all out and make nori handrolls using the tartare as the filling.
 Nowhere near as hard as it looks, just follow the simple steps in the included clip